This is one in a series of profiles showcasing some of Harvard’s stellar graduates.

 “I think that’s when I first started seeing myself as someone who could reach these high places,” she said, and that feeling was heightened when she visited Harvard on a college tour.
 She was hosted by a Nigerian student, a graduating senior with a connection to Prep for Prep.
 “She was super chill and very smart and also, like me, an African woman.
 She made me feel comfortable and like maybe I could do well here, too.”

 Amanuel, who is on the pre-medicine track studying social anthropology and global health and health policy, focused her senior thesis on the national campaign against female genital cutting in Eritrea.
 Thanks to funding from Harvard’s Weatherhead Center for International Affairs and the Center for African Studies, she spent several months last year doing fieldwork in Africa.
-She interviewed anti-cutting campaigners and women in Asmara, the capital city, and villagers and medical professionals in rural areas outside of the capital.
+She interviewed anti-cutting campaigners, medical professionals, and women in Asmara, the capital city, and rural areas outside of the capital.

-Her interest focuses on the experiences of women who, like her own close relatives, have undergone genital cutting, many of them as babies, and moved forward with their lives.
+Her interest focuses on the experiences of women who have undergone genital cutting, many of them as babies, and moved forward with their lives.
 These dignified African women do not define themselves around this singular practice but hear constantly that they are “victims.”

 After graduation, Amanuel is heading to Oxford University on a Harvard-UK Fellowship.
 She thinks she’ll take African studies.
 She intends eventually to become an obstetrician-gynecologist and maternal health advocate in the Horn of Africa.
 She wants to improve access to quality reproductive health care, to foster an environment in which African women are treated with dignity and are encouraged to seek out medical care.